 If your dog is afraid of fireworks at home, chances are she will be afraid of them while in your RV.
 In fact, even dogs who are not afraid of them in a house or apartment building may be alarmed by the different sound of the fireworks from within your RV unit or camper.
 Whether you are near the official municipal display or your campground neighbors are setting off their own fireworks, the sound will be louder and have a different tone to it because of the materials from which your RV is built compared to a regular home.
 Additionally, a dog that has never been afraid of loud noises at home might be afraid of them once in your RV or camper because of the different sounds.

-We recommend that your 4th of July plans include your dog, whether it means taking your dog with you wherever you go or staying in your RV or campsite with them.
+We recommend that your 4th of July plans include your dog, whether it means taking your dog with you wherever you go or stay in your RV or campsite with them.
 Terrified dogs can break out of crates and tear down walls, doors, and windows in a desperate attempt to find safety from the unknown noises of fireworks.
 This could cause your dog to be injured or lost in an unfamiliar location.
-They can also slip out of collars, so make sure you have a secure harness and leash in case your dog struggles to get away.
+They can also slip out of collars, so make sure you have a secure harness and leash in case your dog struggles to getaway.

 Muffle the Sound of Fireworks